The Best Way to Charge an Electric Car Without Wasting Time or Hurting the Battery

 The Quickest Way to Charge Without Wasting Time

 Many EV owners assume charging to 100% is always the fastest option.
-In reality, charging speeds slows dramatically after 80%.
+In reality, charging speeds slow dramatically after 80%.

 Expert Charging Strategy